imnotverysure/CommandHandler/README.md

 ### **Getting Started**

 To create a custom command, the `commands` object must be imported from `/commands/index.js` inside of the scripts folder.
 The `commands` object is an instance of the `CommandManager` class which manages commands and handles their creation.
-To create a custom command, the `register()` method must be called with the command options as the argument provided.
+The `register()` method must be called with the command options as the argument provided.

 ```js
 import { commands } from "./commands/index";